Nikolai von Meck: Active member of many societies

-After the Communist revolution
+After the Russian Bolshevik Revolution

 After the nationalization of the Moscow-Kazan Railway in 1918, von Meck hoped that his knowledge and experience would continue to be useful to the new Soviet state.
-He continued to take an interest in developing the railway transport system and served as a consultant to the financial and economic department of the People's Commissariat of Railways.
+He continued to take an interest in developing the railway transport system and was a consultant to the financial and economic department of the People's Commissariat of Railways.
 He represented the Commissar on the State Planning Commission.
-Von Meck outlined his ideas in the field of economics and prospects for domestic rail transport in a series of books published between 1921 and 1927.
+Von Meck outlined his ideas in economics and prospects for domestic rail transport in a series of books published between 1921 and 1927.

 Despite this, due to his "bourgeois" origins, he was repeatedly arrested on various charges from 1919 onward, accused of, among other things, "counter-revolutionary speeches against the Soviet system" and being part of a "technological counter-revolution."
 He was arrested for the final time in 1928, and in May 1929 the OGPU (forerunner of the KGB) sentenced him to death for wrecking; that is, attempts to sabotage Soviet authority through substandard work.
 His execution was announced on 24 May 1929.
 He was rehabilitated in 1990 by the Plenum of the Supreme Court of the USSR.